NYC-TTP/NYC-TTP.github.io/index.md

 # Survey

-* <a href="https://docs.google.com/forms/d/1tbpk3ea93bua-zKpCUCHQYk-CmaPkXvDzpGvbP1NqG0/edit?usp=sharing">Please complete the survey at this link prior to attending the workshop.</a>
+* <a href="https://docs.google.com/forms/d/1tbpk3ea93bua-zKpCUCHQYk-CmaPkXvDzpGvbP1NqG0/edit?usp=sharing">Please complete the survey at this link prior to attending the workshop.</a>  (This was also emailed to everyone on Friday 7/19)

 # What's Next?